Apparel Product Design and Merchandising (APDM)

 APDM 471 International Apparel Trade Issues (3) Theories, concepts, problems of international trade of textile and apparel products.
 Issues of importing and exporting apparel products globally.
 Social, political and economic factors affecting textile and apparel trade.
 Pre: 371 or consent.

 APDM 491 Topics in APDM (V) Study and discussion of special topics, problems.
 Offered by staff and visiting faculty.
-Repeatable nine times.
+Repeatable.

 APDM 496 Field Study in APDM (V) Study tours to various centers of the world to examine historical and modern apparel and textiles.
 Merchandising and design methods and operations examined.
-Repeatable two times.
+Repeatable.
 Pre: consent.

 APDM 499 Directed Reading and Research (V) Pre: consent.